fjames86/frpc/README.md

 (defrpc call-goodbye 1 :uint32 :string)
 ```

-This defines 2 Lisp functions to call out to an RPC server to execute the procedures.
+This defines a Lisp function for each RPC proc to call out to an RPC server to execute the procedures.

-A servers should additionally implement handlers for the procedures they wish to support
+Servers should additionally implement handlers for the procedures they wish to support
 ```
 (defhandler handle-hello (msg 0)
   (format nil "Hello, ~A!" msg))